Elanlum/voice-assistant/README.md

 ### Yandex.Music

-For early development purpose you have to create `cred.properties` file in root and store
+For early development purpose you have to create `cred.properties` file in root and store your token there

 ```
 [Yandex]
-yandex.login = login
-yandex.password = pass
+yandex.token = token
 ```

 ### OpenWeather